-On the opposite end of the spectrum from DIY builders, is having your website custom developed.
-Now when we examine custom websites, to the contrary of what some sites may say, it is not immediately implying you would need to pay someone else to build the website for you or have the site built from scratch.
+On the opposite end of the spectrum, DIY builders are having your website custom-developed.
+Now when we examine custom websites, contrary to what some sites may say, it is not immediately implying you would need to pay someone else to build the website for you or have the site built from scratch.
 It does mean, however, the use of databases, programming languages, and styling.

-There's a marketplace full of website designs, coding packages, templates, and options available at the right price.
-Everyone wants to showcase their work, their staff, and their products on their sites, though unfortunately, not everyone has the necessary skillsets from college or university, or have the required time and patience to teach themselves coding and retain it.
+There’s a marketplace full of website designs, coding packages, templates, and options available at the right price.
+Everyone wants to showcase their work, their staff, and their products on their sites, though unfortunately, not everyone has the necessary skillsets from college or university or has the required time and patience to teach themselves coding and retain it.

 Custom-built websites are using various types of programming languages, including HTML/PHP, ASP, and Java, among others.
 What makes them custom is how you build them, how you piece them together with styling, and how you maintain them.
 In most cases, you can easily manage their content with the help of an FTP program (File Transfer Protocol), such as FileZilla, CuteFTP, or directly in an interface.

 Some of the more popular ways to create websites are with a CMS, or Content Management System, such as WordPress, Drupal, or Joomla.
 You can also build websites using installed software on your computer.
 You may have heard some of them like Microsoft Expressions Web, Dreamweaver, iWeb, the outdated Frontpage, and so on.
 Some more advanced designers may design to build the website from scratch using Notepad, Brackets, or similar programs and connect to a database for e-commerce.